Healthy Homes Assessment Bluff Hill

 Bluff Hill Moisture Ingress & Drainage

-Rental properties must have efficient drainage to remove storm water, surface water, and ground water, which includes the proper outfall or runoff.
-Making sure that the water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Properties that are rented must have effective drainage to eliminate floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a location to go, and that it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-Alongside an irrigation system to stop water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from entering the structure.
-It also helps to prevent water damage to the floor insulation.
+The ground-moisture barrier generally a sheet of polythene that is placed over the ground, to block any moisture in the ground from rising into the property.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection